nephio-experimental/nephio-poc/README.md

 ## Deploying a Package Workload
 We have two options to provision a sample workload.
-  * Use the Nephio Web UI in case you followed the steps in [Installing the Nephio Web UI](#installing-the-web-ui) above, or.
+  * Use the Nephio Web UI in case you followed the steps in [Installing the Nephio Web UI](#installing-the-web-ui) above, or
   * Use `kpt` and `git` to provision the workload from the command line.

 [Installing the Nephio Web UI](#installing-the-web-ui) (as described above) was optional.